-- The founder and former CEO of American Realty Capital Properties, in the partial dismissal of a class action and several opt-outs and derivative litigations alleging accounting errors in the company’s public reporting and in connection with various government investigations.
+- The founder and former CEO of American Realty Capital Properties, in the favorable resolution of a high-profile SEC investigation into certain financial reporting and accounting issues, and in related private litigation.

 - A hedge fund and its founders in a criminal and SEC insider trading and mismarking investigation resulting in a novel agreed-upon resolution with no prison time.

 - A wide range of U.S. and foreign clients in FCPA investigations and with respect to FCPA-related issues in Africa, Asia, Europe, North, Central and South America and the Middle East.
 Our work includes internal investigations, regulatory enforcement action defense, transactional due diligence and internal training and compliance programs.
 We have represented numerous corporations in virtually every industry including aerospace, apparel, defense, electronics, energy, financial services, food products, gaming, healthcare, media, manufacturing, metals and telecommunications.

 - The founder and former CEO of Under Armour in connection with an SEC investigation into financial reporting.
 After a Wells notice was directed to our client, we persuaded the SEC to close the matter without any charges against our client.

 - Equitable Life Insurance Company in connection with the successful resolution of a high-profile SEC investigation involving certain annuity products.